scifir/scifir-units/TO-DO.md

 // TODO: function to_latex() for dimensions and scalar_unit
 // TODO: function that displays the scalar_unit as text, with the plural if the scalar_unit has a value greather than 1
 // TODO: maybe change the SI constants to be a base unit instead of a long double
+// TODO: maybe the dimension memo needs a base unit class

 // TODO: Regex that checks all the invalid dimensions initialization inside a static_assert (create a static function of valid_initialization_string()).
 Maybe try first by undefining the value if there's something that doesn't exist (with an else).
 It's possible to test, with static_assert, that dimension == nullptr, abbreviation == nullptr and conversion == nullptr
 // TODO: Detect when there's the same dimension at the numerator and at the denominator of the string initialization